IDouble/Simple-Cryptocurrency-ERC-20-Token-Template/README.md

 Very Simple **ERC-20 Smart Contract** on the **Ethereum Blockchain**, with many customizable Options to create a **useable Cryptocurrency**. </br>
 ***Ready to deploy Ethereum Smart Contract***

+## ❓ How can I use it? ❓

+***The Example Smart Contract is already filled with values, the only thing you need to do is to customize these values with the attributes you want for your Cryptocurrency***

 ## 🖼 Images 🖼

 ### 🦊 MetaMask 🦊